Marc Brew (Artistic Director/Choreographer/Dancer)

 Marta Masiero (Dancer – BREWBAND)

-Marta Masiero combined her dance training with Humanities studies in Literature and Philosophy.
-She graduated with a first class honours degree at London Contemporary Dance School and joined Scottish Dance Theatre as an apprentice under the direction of Janet Smith.
-Since working as a freelancer Marta has been involved in a wide diversity of dance projects around the UK performing nationally and internationally.
+Marta, Italian-born professional dancer, trained at London Contemporary Dance School and joined Scottish Dance Theatre as an apprentice under the direction of Janet Smith.
+Since working as a freelancer Marta has been involved in a wide diversity of dance projects around the UK, performing nationally and internationally.
+Over the most recent years Marta has been dancing for Van Huynh Company, bgroup, Caroline Bowditch and Marc Brew amongst other dance companies and artists in the UK and abroad.
+Marta is also a yoga teacher and she’s enjoying sharing the practice with the rest of the band!

 Martyn Garside (Dancer – BREWBAND)